Yosemite Hikes masthead (Washburn Point)

 If you're taking the Glacier Point route, take highway 41 to Glacier Point Road and then take Glacier Point Road to its eastern terminus at, appropriately enough, Glacier Point.

-Parking: Your closest option is the trailhead parking lot.
-It's just past Curry Village, on a road that's marked "Service Vehicles Only".
-However, your private car is apparently allowed to enter this road to perform the service of getting you to the trailhead parking lot.
-The trailhead lot has a few dozen bear-proof storage lockers in which you can store all the scented stuff you don't want to haul up the trail with you.
-They tend to fill up early, though.
+Parking: Your closest option is the trailhead parking lot, roughly halfway between Curry Village and the trailhead.
+It's the right turn in this Google Street View panorama.
+The trailhead lot has a few dozen bear-proof storage lockers in which you can store all the scented stuff you don't want to haul up the trail with you, though they tend to fill up early.
+If you drive out to the trailhead lot, you'll have to either park or turn around, as the road beyond is closed to private vehicles.

 If the trailhead lot is full, you can park at Curry Village, which you'll find near the east end of Southside Drive.
 As you head east into Yosemite Valley, you'll find road signs pointing the way.